Minnatulislam/Assignment-11-Lawyer/README.md

 #  Website description :
   * first create react app install and react router
-  * firebase new create new projects and database  mongodb use
+  * firebase new create new projects and database  mongodb use.
+  * framwork use react-boostrap
+  * desgin hot Toast and react icons